10 Best Solar Generators in [current_year] (Review)

-One of the first things that you need to keep in mind at the moment of purchasing a solar-powered generator is related to the surge pure sine wave inverter rating.
+The first thing that you need to keep in mind at the moment of purchasing a solar-powered generator is related to the surge pure sine wave inverter rating.

-This value will indicate to you the maximum power capacity that the solar generator system will be able to supply to you loads instantaneously.
+This value will indicate the maximum power capacity that the solar generator system will be able to supply to you loads instantaneously.
 This applies mainly to motors or fridges, which have an instantaneous electric current surge that lasts only a few milliseconds.

 Check the surge power demand of the fridge or small motor that you may need and verify that is located below the maximum surge inverter rating.

 Another important factor to consider is the storage capacity of the battery which is measured in watt-hours (Wh).

 It will also influence the amount of time that you will need to get the solar-powered generator charged.
 Built-in solar panels are not very common in these sorts of products, so if you are looking for an off-grid power supply totally independent from the grid that is suitable for camping or RVs, then you would need to purchase a solar panel in addition to the generator.
 Remember that charging times will depend on the weather conditions, as well.